sanhancluster/rur/README.md

 ### Drawing gas / particle map

-Cell and particle data can be drawn directly from innate module [`rur.painter`](rur/painter.py), which is relies on `matplotlib.pyplot` module.
+Cell and particle data can be drawn directly from built-in module [`rur.painter`](rur/painter.py), which relies on `matplotlib.pyplot` module.
 ```python
 from rur import uri, painter